duckdb/pg_duckdb/docs/types.md

 - `domain`
 - `arrays` for all of the above types, but see limitations below about multi-dimensional arrays

+## DuckDB-only types

+The following types are supported only within DuckDB queries and MotherDuck tables.
+These types cannot be stored in regular PostgreSQL tables, but can be used temporarily within queries (e.g., when using `duckdb.query()` or when DuckDB functions return such types):

+- `struct` - Complex structured data type with named fields
+- `map` - Key-value mapping type
+- `union` - Type that can hold values of different types

 ## Known limitations

 The type support in `pg_duckdb` is not yet complete (and might never be).
 The